News

 How Does San Diego’s New Conservatorship Law Affect Addicted People?

 The recent expansion of conservatorship laws in San Diego via Senate Bill 43 will greatly affect those with addiction.
 Meant to force people to get treatment for their substance use issues or mental health disorders, the law expands conservatorship criteria.
 This includes those with severe substance use disorders.
-The premise of the law is that
+The premise of the law is

 • pharmacies played a role in opioid epidemic